-The U.S. Supreme Court decision that prohibited public officials from suing news organizations for inaccuracies made by mistake.
-This ruling, based on the First Amendment guarantee of freedom of the press, made it more difficult for public officials to sue the press for libel, because they had to prove not only that the information was wrong, but that the news organization published it with malicious intent or reckless disregard for the truth.
+A U.S. Supreme Court decision that prohibits public officials (like government officers) from suing for defamation when someone carelessly or mistakenly makes false factual statements about them.
+This ruling, based on the First Amendment guarantees of freedom of speech and the press, makes it more difficult for public officials to sue for defamation.
+They must prove not only that a factual statement was wrong, but that the writer or speaker acted with "actual malice," meaning malicious intent or reckless disregard for the truth.